mattermost/docs/source/deploy/postgres-migration.rst

    - See the `schema-diffs <#schema-diffs>`__ section to ensure data compatibility between schemas.
    - Prepare your PostgreSQL environment by creating a database and user.
 See the `database </install/prepare-mattermost-database.html>`__ documentation for details.
    - If you are planning to run an iterative migration (running the pgloader several times), please see the `iterative-migrations <#iterative-migrations>`_ section.
    - On `newer versions <https://www.postgresql.org/docs/release/15.0/>`__ of PostgreSQL, newly created users do not have access to ``public`` schema.
-The access should be explicitly granted by running ``GRANT ALL ON SCHEMA public to mmuser'``.
+The access should be explicitly granted by running ``GRANT ALL ON SCHEMA public to mmuser``.

 Prepare target database
 -----------------------